 First of all it is important to use the garlic minced or grated.
 If you chop the garlic in pieces with a knife – even if you finely chop it! -your Tzatziki sauce will be lumpy.
 Making it possible to taste a less than pleasant piece of garlic..

 Secondly, in order to achieve the perfect texture for the tzatziki sauce it is necessary to use strained Greek yogurt, as it is smoother and creamier than other yogurts.
 Also make sure to use the yogurt cold from the fridge.
+Find out how to make Greek yogurt from scratch with my super easy recipe!

 Tip: Probably the most important part when making a Greek tzatziki sauce recipe is the preparation of the cucumber.